gorem/config/README.md

 * **work-phone.bash**: This probably doesn't belong here any more, but it's an old Bash function I used at a previous job to quickly look up phone numbers I'd saved in a text file.
 Gotta start somewhere!

 * **mac-bash-profile.bash**: My .bash_profile for macOS.
 My favorite command is "jr", which launches my daily journal, inserts the date and time, and puts my cursor in the right spot to start typing.
 (I've used emacs commands to do this before, but now it's a short Python script followed by opening vim.)

+* **timer.sh**: A janky bash script/countdown timer I used in grad school in lieu of inexpensive Pomodoro timers on the Mac App Store.
+Hey, at least it launches a native Mac notification once time is up.
+I've been meaning to update it with tons of phrases, and haven't.